Sports in the United States: Soccer

 With an average attendance of over 21,000 per game (prior to COVID-19), Major League Soccer has the third-highest average attendance of any sports league in the U.S. after the National Football League (NFL) and Major League Baseball (MLB), and is the ninth-highest attended professional soccer league worldwide.

 The NWSL most recently expanded to 14 teams in 2024 and is expected to add a 15th team in 2026.

 In 2024, the NWSL received competition as a top-level league with the launch of the USL Super League (USLS), which started play with 8 teams.
 Shortly before its first season, USLS received Division I sanctioning from the U.S. Soccer Federation, placing it at the same level as the NWSL.
 Unlike most U.S. soccer leagues, USLS is playing a fall-to-spring season, in line with most European leagues and the sport's international calendar.

 The Major Arena Soccer League (MASL) is a North American professional indoor soccer league.
-MASL is the highest level of arena soccer in the North America and the world.
+MASL is the highest level of arena soccer in North America and the world.

+In 2026, soccer was reported as America's third favorite sport.